iborovskiy/udacity-data-modeling-postgres/README.md

 ### Instructions for running the Python scripts
-Run following scripts in installed python interpreter:
+Run the following scripts in installed python interpreter:
 - **create_tables.py** for creating database tables.
 You must run this script to reset your tables before each time you run ETL script.
 - **etl.py** for executing ETL pipeline logic.

-Following script required for correct execution of the scripts:
+The following file is required for correct execution of the scripts above:
 - **sql_queries.py** - contains all sql queries, and is imported into the files above.

 For correct functioning of ETL pipeline you must create two subdirectories in database working directory: